Ensembl/ensembl-hive/docs/user_manual/running_pipelines/tweaking.rst

+.. _tweak-pipeline-script:

 ===================================================================
 Changing and Viewing pipeline configuration using tweak_pipeline.pl
 ===================================================================

-eHive provides a facility to modify many aspects of a pipeline that is loaded into a hive database.
+eHive provides a tool to modify many aspects of a pipeline that is loaded into a hive database.
 This is the tweak_pipeline.pl script.
 Using this script, users can change the values of analysis or pipeline-wide parameters.
 This script can also change resource classes for analyses, and it can even be used to alter the dataflow structure of a pipeline.

 Basic operation
 ===============